sahilsk11/dot/README.md

 - [Neal Agarwal](https://nealagarwal.me/) for the theme inspiration
 - [Linus Lee](https://www.ocf.berkeley.edu/~linuslee/) for telling me about DRF
 - [Mo.js](https://github.com/mojs/mojs) for the snazzy click animations
-- And the DRF team for a fun project!
 - [Saransh Sinha](https://codepen.io/saransh/pen/BKJun) for the incredible starry night library
 - And the DRF team for a fun project!